USDA-ARS-NWRC/goldmeister/README.rst

 Credits
 -------

+Developed at the USDA-ARS-NWRC for maintaining scientific code sets where repeatability is extremely important and thus Gold file affluent.

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter
 .. _`audreyr/cookiecutter-pypackage`: https://github.com/audreyr/cookiecutter-pypackage